Last updated on February 3rd, 2022 at 03:23 pm

-Sometimes in October, Godwin Emefiele disclosed that 40 percent of Nigeria’s forex is spent on importation of fuel which comes with economic consequences, part of which Nigeria is currently experiencing.
+Sometimes in October, Godwin Emefiele disclosed that 40 per cent of Nigeria’s forex is spent on the importation of fuel which comes with economic consequences, part of which Nigeria is currently experiencing.

 The CBN’s 100 for 100 intervention policy is to boost local production, to reduce reliance on imported goods, and boost foreign reserves in the long run.

 When production is done at home, it will definitely translate to job creation.